Diocese of Shrewsbury: Geographical location

 The diocese comprises the counties of Shropshire and Cheshire and the parts of Greater Manchester and Merseyside which were formerly in Cheshire.
-Before 1895, it also included North Wales.
+Before 1895, it also included North Wales (then lost for the erection of the Roman Catholic Diocese of Menevia, now, since 1987, in that of Wrexham).
 In 2007, new pastoral areas and regions were created, replacing the former deaneries.